Exporting dairy products to the European Union

 Find out more about manufacturer’s declarations of compliance for milk and milk products.

-There are particular requirements for the demonstration of compliance and certification for exports to the EU.
-Non-compliance may result in your listing being withdrawn or other sanctions including suspension.
+There are particular requirements to support the eligibility of dairy products destined for export to the EU.
+Non-compliance may result in regulatory sanctions including suspension.

 Countries which require EU certification